Tmacme/plotXHMM/README.md

 plotXHMM is written in **Python 3.6** and uses `matplotlib` for plotting.
 The software may (or may not) work with earlier Python versions – use at your own risk!

+The simplest way to install plotXHMM is by using `pip` from the command line:

 ```
 $ pip install git+https://github.com/micknudsen/plotXHMM.git
 ```